 When a motorcyclist is struck on his or her bike, the outcome may be devastating even if the accident occurred at low speeds.
 Unlike people riding in cars, a motorcyclist is mostly unprotected against the force of a collision.
 While a helmet and heavy jacket may be helpful, they cannot fully protect against the catastrophic injuries that may occur on the highway or in a collision with a much larger vehicle.
 At the Martin Law Firm, our attorneys understand motorcycle culture and compassionately assist people hurt in these accidents as if they were part of our family.
-Led by the husband and wife team of Steven and Eviana Martin, our Cape Coral and Fort Myers motorcycle accident lawyers represent victims who have been struck by careless drivers.
+Led by the husband and wife team of Steven and Eviana Martin, our Cape Coral motorcycle accident lawyers represent victims who have been struck by careless drivers.
 Our injury attorneys are ready to work diligently in pursuing compensation from a driver whose carelessness has harmed you.Holding a Negligent Driver Liable for Damages

 Many motorcycle accidents occur because the driver of a car or truck was not paying attention and failed to properly share the road with a smaller vehicle.
 Drivers of passenger cars or trucks may be fatigued, texting while driving, speeding recklessly, impaired by alcohol or drugs, or simply not paying attention.
 The result of a moment's inattention can be catastrophic or even tragically fatal for a motorcyclist.

 In most cases, accident victims must prove the elements of negligence to recover compensation for their injuries.
 This means that they will need to establish that the defendant owed a duty of care, the defendant breached this duty, the breach directly and foreseeably caused the plaintiff's injuries, and the plaintiff incurred actual damages.
+The motorcycle accident attorneys at our Cape Coral firm can help you gather evidence to prove each of these elements.

 Each person is expected to handle a vehicle with reasonable care and refrain from creating unnecessary risks of harm for those around them.
 If someone fails to meet this standard, such as by running a red light or failing to signal before changing lanes, the breach element likely would be satisfied.
 The accident victim then would need to show that he or she would not have been hurt if the defendant had not acted carelessly.